st1020/LikeIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

       pre = ""
       # you can add extra information after the name (HTML format is supported), such as icons
       post = ""
-      # whether to use typeit animation for title name
-      typeit = false

   # Footer config
   [params.footer]